Arranged marriage first meeting

 33. If you were to die this evening with no opportunity to communicate with anyone, what would you most regret not having told someone?
 Why haven’t you told them yet?

-Don’t expect an honest response for this question.
+Don’t expect an honest response to this question.
 If you do think they are being honest, you have succeeded in opening them up to you!

 34. Your house, containing everything you own, catches fire.
 After saving your loved ones and pets, you have time to safely make a final dash to save any one item.
 What would it be?
 Why?